da-vaibhav/khalilstemmler-blog/src/pages/articles/enterprise-typescript-nodejs/clean-nodejs-architecture.md

 _Those small half-circles are meant to signify writing interfaces (at the policy level) to be implemented by the detail level_.

 This diagram is a sort of simplification of all of the other diagrams I found.
-There's more than just these two layers.
+There's more than just these two layers (read "[Organizing App Logic with the Clean Architecture](/articles/software-design-architecture/organizing-app-logic/)" for a more detailed depiction).
 But for our understanding of the concept, its much easier to think about a clean architecture like this.

 <u>So what does this mean?</u>